Randomized CP Tensor Decomposition: Background

 \subsection{Randomized Matrix Algorithms}

 The efficient computation of low rank matrix approximations is a ubiquitous problem in machine learning and data mining.
 Randomized matrix algorithms have been demonstrated to be highly competitive and robust when compared to traditional deterministic methods.
-Specifically, randomized algorithms aim to construct a smaller matrix approximating a high-dimensional data matrix~\citep{Mahoney2011,RandNLA}.
-There exist several strategies for obtaining the smaller matrix, with random projections being the most robust, off-the-shelf approach.
+Randomized algorithms aim to construct a smaller matrix (henceforth called sketch) designed to capture the essential information of the source matrix~\citep{Mahoney2011,RandNLA}.
+The sketch can then be used for various learning tasks.
+There exist several strategies for obtaining such a sketch, with random projections being the most robust off-the-shelf approach.
 Randomized algorithms have been in particular studied for computing the near-optimal low-rank SVD~\citep{frieze2004fast,liberty2007randomized,woolfe2008fast,Martinsson201147}.
 Following the seminal work by~\cite{halko2011rand}, a randomized algorithm computes the low-rank matrix approximation